-The primary goal of public relations is memorable branding on all platforms, which is why it’s important to include podcasts in a PR strategy.
+The primary goal of public relations is memorable branding on all platforms, which is why it’s important to include podcasts in your PR strategy.
 Every company strives to build relationships and trust with new audiences daily.
 They also seek to strengthen these relationships by reaching out to audiences on a variety of platforms regularly.

 To put this into context, “41% of Americans listen to podcasts every month, and 40% of weekly podcast listeners listen to 1-3 episodes per week.”